When the cherry blossoms bloom in Japan, at the end of March and into April, it’s the sign that Spring is really here!

 UPDATE: I just posted another traditional Japanese Cherry Blossom Song called Sakura, Sakura.

 This article was posted on Saturday, March 25th, 2006 at 3:22 pm and is filed under Children's Songs, Countries & Cultures, Folk Songs, Hanami - Cherry Blossom or Sakura Songs, Hanami - Cherry Blossom Viewing, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Folk Songs, Japanese Kids Songs, Languages, MP3's, Recordings of Songs, Sakura, Sakura - Cherry Blossoms, Sakura mp3, Songs about Spring, Songs about the Seasons, Songs by Theme.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Cherry Blossom Parties in Japan and a Japanese Folk Song called “Hana” (“Sakura”)”